Frequently Asked Questions (FAQ)

 Why did the controller give me a different frequency than what is on my chart?

 Due to the lower traffic levels found online compared to the real-world, we do not need as many sectors, and so multiple sectors are combined into one.
-Although the frequencies on the real-world charts will work and are routed to the correct controller, it may not be the main frequency that the controller is using, so you may be given or asked to change to a different frequency.
+Although the frequencies on the real-world charts will work for ‘cold calls’ to establish flight following, it may not be the main frequency that the controller is using, so you may be given or asked to change to a different frequency.

-I was given a new frequency but I can’t seem to get a hold of anyone on that frequency.
+I was given a new frequency but I can’t seem to get reach anyone.
 What do I do?

 This happens very frequently and is often the result of a miscommunication between the controller and the pilot.
-The best way to resolve it is to return to the previous frequency and ask the controller to verify the frequency.
-If, for some reason, you cannot raise the controller on the previous frequency, then you could use the Guard frequency of 121.50 to regain contact with ATC and get a useable frequency.
+Per the Aeronautical Information Manual (AIM), the most logical and correct course of action is to return to the previously working frequency and ask the controller to verify the new frequency.
+If, reasons unknown, you cannot raise the controller on the previous frequency, then you should use the Guard frequency, 121.50, to regain contact with ATC and obtain a useable frequency.

 I haven’t heard from a controller in a long time.
 What do I do?

 It’s possible that traffic levels are very low and radio transmissions are infrequent.
-If you are concerned you have lost contact with the controller, first attempt contact with him/her on your current frequency.
-If that doesn’t work then chances are you have flown out of range of the transmitter the controller was using.
-You can look for a better frequency on the enroute chart, or use 121.50 to re-establish communication with ATC and get a new frequency.
+If you are concerned you have lost contact with the controller, first attempt contact on your current frequency.
+If that doesn’t work then it’s likely that you are out of range of the transmitter associated with that frequency.
+You can look for a better frequency on the enroute chart, or use 121.50 to re-establish communication with ATC who will then issue a new frequency to use.
 Be advised that it may take the controller a few seconds to respond to your transmission.
-Our controllers cover a very wide area and it may take a moment for him/her to re-center his scope to your position.
+Our controllers cover a very wide area and it may take a moment for him/her to re-center their scope to your position.

 What frequency do I use to make traffic reports at towered airports that PilotEdge does not staff?